Lexty/yandex-dns-cli-manager/README.md

 Available Commands:
-  add         Add a new DNS record delete      Delete the DNS record by ID edit        Edit DNS record get-token   Instruction for getting token list        The list of the DNS records settings    Show or change settings version     Print the version of YandexDns
+  add         Add a new DNS record delete      Delete DNS record by ID edit        Edit DNS record get-token   Instruction for getting token list        The list of DNS records settings    Show or change settings version     Print the version of YandexDns